Bay of Plenty rheumatic fever awareness campaign

 Resources in English and Te reo Maori were developed and distributed

-Click here to view resources developed
+Click here to view some of the resources developed.

-Click here for an evaluation of the 2010 awareness campaign
+Click here for an evaluation of the 2010 awareness campaign.

 Lakes rheumatic fever awareness campaign

 A community awareness campaign for rheumatic fever ran for three months from September to December 2009.

 Posters and pamphlets were developed in te reo Maori and English.

 A Whānau Ora Coordinator was employed through Korowai Aroha for three months and coordinated a forum to bring people with rheumatic fever together with clinicians, to learn more about their illness.